Funding opportunity

 Full application

-We expect that full applications will be submitted within one year of receiving expression of interest approval.
-If more time is needed for application preparation, an additional expression of interest will be required.
+Full applications must be submitted within one year of receiving expression of interest approval after which time a new expression on interest will be required.

 The application must be submitted through NSF’s FastLane system, Grants.gov, or Research.gov to the appropriate programme.
 UK personnel should be listed as ‘unfunded collaborators’ and follow NSF guidance on required documents.